 The organization sought to address two key questions around the brand: (1) Do we have the right name given our broad ambition, and (2) Do we have clarity around and commitment to the guiding tenets of our brand?

-Research revealed key audiences — both external and internal — want a more personalized experience.
+Research revealed key audiences—both external and internal—want a more personalized experience.
 For patients, it means receiving customized care designed around the person, not just the illness or symptoms.
-For employees, it means receiving acknowledgement for who they are in addition to what they do.
+(Learn more about UCHealth’s patient journey here.)
+For employees, it means receiving acknowledgment for who they are in addition to what they do.
 More than a key insight, this was the defining first step in reframing what UCHealth could be.

 Driven by CMO Rodriguez’s out-of-industry experience, UCHealth dug deeper into the research learnings to determine how to push traditional health care thinking closer to the individual consumer.
 The result?
 A new brand concentrated on the concept of “freeing YOU to be YOU.”
 By reinforcing a focus on the individual, UCHealth created a brand that celebrates each person’s journey and empowers them to live their best life.